 Cash flows are included in the statement of cash flows on a gross basis.
-The GST component of cash flows arising from investing and financing activities which is recoverable from, or payable to, the taxation authority is classified within operating cash flows.
+The Financial assets are derecognised when the rights to receive cash flows from GST component of cash flows arising from investing and financing activities which is recoverable from, or payable to, the taxation authority is classified within operating cash flows.

-g) Revenue Recognition
+f) Revenue Recognition